StephNereah/Haru/README.md

 ## <u>**LICENSE**</u>

- This proect is licensed under MIT License.
+ This project is licensed under MIT License.